beatusmodest/AMR-in-One-health/README.md

-# AMR-in-One-health
+# AMR-in-One-health : Population Analysis of _E. coli_ Antimicrobial Resistance (One Health)

-Source code supporting population-level analysis of Escherichia coli antimicrobial resistance within a One Health contex Population Analysis of E. coli Antimicrobial Resistance (One Health) Overview
+Source code supporting population-level analysis of _Escherichia coli_ antimicrobial resistance within a One Health contex

+Overview

 This repository contains source code for population-level analysis of Escherichia coli antimicrobial resistance (AMR) within a One Health framework.
 The analyses integrate data across human, animal, and environmental sources to investigate AMR distribution, population structure, and transmission dynamics.